-All the effort you put into controlling emotions will give you a sunnier outlook on life and teach you that you have a choice to feel good or not.
+All the effort you put into controlling your emotions will give you a sunnier outlook on life and teach you that you have the choice to feel good or not.

-You can take charge and control your emotions by following these simple steps.
+You gain self control and learn how to control your emotions by following these simple steps:

 Just force a smile onto your face.
 Did you know:

 It is physiologically impossible to have bad feelings if you are smiling

 I realize it sounds a bit silly; but seriously, try it.
 It really works.

 If you wake up sad, stressed, or angry, smile at yourself in the mirror first thing in the morning.